 - Blood clots forming in the veins, mostly in the leg – deep vein thrombosis (when clots develop in the veins deep inside) and thrombophlebitis (when they form in veins closer to the surface),

-- Sometimes artery walls weaken increasing risk of rupture and internal bleed.
+- Sometimes artery walls weaken increasing the risk of rupture and internal bleeding.
 This is called aneurysm.
-When this affects a major artery, it can be cause serious complications
+When this affects a major artery, it can cause serious complications.

 - Pain, numbness, and/or tingling sensation in the shoulders, arms, neck, jaw, or back

-- Shortness of breath when active, at rest, or at prone position
+- Shortness of breath when active, at rest, or a prone position

 - Chest pain during physical activity that gets better when you rest

 - Swelling in the ankles, feet, legs, stomach, and/or neck